simplrteam/SimplrJS/README.md

 SimplrJS
 =============

-SimplrJS is a robust javascript platform for developing highly flexible web applications.
+SimplrJS (dev) is a robust javascript platform for developing highly flexible web applications.
 Simplr is the complement to jQuery, taking your development to "the next level".
 Development just got Simplr.

 Components
 -------